oXis/oxis.github.io/_posts/2020-12-16-Custom DOUBLEPULSAR useland shellcode.md

 > 15. The DLLs memory is freed.
 > 16. The shellcode then zeros out itself, except for the very end of the function, which allows the APC call to return gracefully.

-Furthermore, I wanted to add a bit a compression, and XOR obfuscation.
+Furthermore, I wanted to add a bit of compression, and XOR obfuscation.

 The code can be found on Github - [https://github.com/oXis/DoublePulsarPayload](https://github.com/oXis/DoublePulsarPayload).
 The code was developed on Visual Studio 2019 Community on Windows 7 x64, and tested on Windows 10.